evflores001/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-Lastly, we ran tests on each lot independently to study if there were any significant Performing the T-Test on all lots and then per individual demonstrated that there are some significant statistical differences between lot 3 versus the rest of the lots.
-Out of all the lots, lot 3 had a higher magnitute value for it's T-Value and a p-value less than alpha (<0.05) thus this rejects the null hypothesis; this lot had the highest statistical differences compared to other lots
+Lastly, we ran tests on each lot independently to study if there were any significant differences of the PSI levels across the three lots.
+By performing T-test for all of the lots and then independently, we are able to return the significance value which will tell us if there is any significant differences across the means.
+Though lot 3 had the lowest p-value, the first two and the three lots combined failed to reject that there is statistical differences among the means.

 The following T-Test results were rendered:

+### All three lots and lot one, respectively.
 ![](https://github.com/evflores001/MechaCar_Statistical_Analysis/blob/main/Results/ttest.png)

+### Lots 2 and 3, respectively.
 ![](https://github.com/evflores001/MechaCar_Statistical_Analysis/blob/main/Results/ttest2.png)

 ## Study Design: MechaCar vs Competition
 ---

-A statistical study that can be quantifys how MechaCar performs against the compitition and is of interest is predicting maintenance cost on a vehicle depending on that specific vehicle's fuel effeciency and horsepower.
+A statistical study that can be quantified on how MechaCar performs against the compitition and is of interest to consumers is predicting maintenance cost on a vehicle depending on that specific vehicle's fuel effeciency and horsepower.

-* What metric or metrics are you going to test?
+1. What metric or metrics are you going to test?

 The metrics I would use to test from both MechaCars and its compititors would be fuel effeciency, horsepower, and maintenance fees.

-* What is the null hypothesis or alternative hypothesis?
+2. What is the null hypothesis or alternative hypothesis?

 The null hypothesis would be that the two factors (i.e., fuel effeciency, horsepower) do not make a difference in maintenance costs.
 The alternative hypothesis would be that these two factors do make a difference in MechaCars maintenance fees vs its competitors

-* What statistical test would you use to test the hypothesis?
+3. What statistical test would you use to test the hypothesis?
 And why?

 Because we are trying to predict the outcome of a dependent variable using multiple independent variables, I would use a multiple linear regression model.

-* What data is needed to run the statistical test?
+4. What data is needed to run the statistical test?

 I would need historical data which include maintenance costs of vehicles of the years as well as the cars fuel efficiency and horsepower.